hyperledger/fabric-samples/test-network-k8s/docs/CHANNELS.md

 4. Network orderers are joined to the channel using the channel participation API.

-5. Network peers are joioned to the channel.
+5. Network peers are joined to the channel.

 ## Aggregating the Channel MSP